-A Letter of Inquiry (also known as a Letter of Intent) is used to allow the grantor the opportunity to better gauge and understand your organization’s programs to determine if they are interested in learning more about your organization.
-This document consists of a 2-3-page brief outline of the proposed project or programs that require funding.
-Some foundations require this letter as the initial point of contact to ensure the project falls within their giving guidelines.
-The foundation may then let the organization know when, and if, more in-depth information should be submitted.
+A Letter of Inquiry (also known as a Letter of Intent) allows the grantor to better gauge and understand your organization’s programs to determine if they are interested in learning more about your organization.
+This document consists of a one- or two-page brief of the proposed project or programs requiring funding.
+Some foundations require this letter as the initial application to ensure the project falls within their giving guidelines.
+The foundation may then request in-depth information to decide.

 Grantors may request any, or all, of the following documents to be included with grant applications:

-- A copy of your organization’s IRS Determination Letter
+- A copy of the organization’s IRS Determination Letter

-- Your organization’s operational & program budgets for the next fiscal year
+- The organization’s operational & program budgets for the next fiscal year

-- A current list of all board members, executive leadership, & paid staff
+- A current list of all board members, executive leadership, and paid staff

-- A list of any major donors, including grantors, corporate sponsors, etc. (If you provide information on major gift individual donors, they must permit you to do so.)
+- A list of major donors, including grantors, corporate sponsors, etc.

-If you are denied funding because a grantor does not give in your geographical location or the foundation does not support program areas like yours, we will replace that grant application with another.
+If you are denied funding because a grantor does not support your geographical location or the foundation does not support programs like yours, we will replace that grant application with another.
 Foundation requirements are subject to change and may not be updated in our databases.
-If the funding is denied simply because the foundation has chosen to fund a different program or organization, we will not replace the application.
+We will not replace the application if the funding is denied simply because the foundation has chosen to fund a different program or organization.

 No, it would be unethical to make such a promise.
-We do, however, guarantee thorough research and the quality of the applications we submit.
-We work hard to have a great understanding of what foundations are looking for, and we customize all applications to the specific formats requested by grantors.
-Getting funded depends in large part on your organization’s history of successful program implementation, the quality of programs offered, the methodology utilized and proven long-term financial sustainability.
-Between the proactive steps you take with your organization along with our services, we feel confident that we can help bring you closer to obtaining grant funding.
+However, we guarantee thorough research and the quality of the applications we submit.
+We work hard to understand what foundations are looking for, and we customize all applications to the specific formats requested by grantors.
+Getting funded largely depends on your organization’s history of successful program implementation, the quality of programs offered, the methodology utilized, and proven long-term financial sustainability.
+Between the proactive steps you take with your organization and our services, we feel confident we can help bring you closer to obtaining grant funding.

-Some grant applicants may be approved for and receive funding within a year, while it may take other applicants years to obtain grant funding.
-However, just like advertising to create awareness, grant funding is something that must be implemented as one part of many diversified fundraising strategies.
-This is the reason we offer ongoing grant management services; applying for grants can be a lengthy process, and it may take several attempts over multiple years with the same grantors before an organization is approved for funding.
+Some grant applicants may be approved for and receive funding within a year, while others may take years to obtain grant funding.
+However, just like advertising to create awareness, grant funding must be implemented as part of many diversified fundraising strategies.
+This is why we offer ongoing grant management services.
+Applying for grants can be lengthy, and it may take several attempts over multiple years with the same grantors before an organization is approved for funding.